peteranton1/cmake-tutorial/03-Program_With_Lib/03-Program_With_Lib.md

 ## Purpose

-This folder shows A simple example CMake using a Hello World source file.
+This folder shows A simple example of compiling 2 C source files.

 ## Source files